zapabob/ROCm/README.md

 * For ROCm v3.3 and older releases, the clinfo path remains /opt/rocm/opencl/bin/x86_64/clinfo.

-### ROCm Multi-Version Installation Update
+## ROCm Multi-Version Installation Update

-With the AMD ROCm v4.1 release, the following ROCm multi-version installation changes apply:
+With the AMD ROCm v4.2 release, the following ROCm multi-version installation changes apply:

 The meta packages rocm-dkms<version> are now deprecated for multi-version ROCm installs.
 For example, rocm-dkms3.7.0, rocm-dkms3.8.0.

 * Multi-version installation of ROCm should be performed by installing rocm-dev<version> using each of the desired ROCm versions.
 For example, rocm-dev3.7.0, rocm-dev3.8.0, rocm-dev3.9.0.

-* Version files must be created for each multi-version rocm <= 4.1.0

- * Command: echo <version> | sudo tee /opt/rocm-<version>/.info/version

- * Example: echo 4.1.0 | sudo tee /opt/rocm-4.1.0/.info/version

 * The rock-dkms loadable kernel modules should be installed using a single rock-dkms package.